johanlabs/d2gscp/README.md

-# 🦆 DuckImg Scraper
+# 🦆 d2gscp

-DuckImg Scraper is a command-line tool for scraping images from DuckDuckGo, designed to help in training AI models by collecting categorized images efficiently.
+d2gscp is a command-line tool for scraping images from DuckDuckGo, designed to help in training AI models by collecting categorized images efficiently.

 ## 🚀 Features
 - Supports categorized searches using `category=term1,term2` format.